xlentelectronics/RC6502_MC6821_PIA_IO_Card/README.md

 ## Krusader assembler Example
 In the Krusader Assembler folder the example MC6821_PingPong_Light_Speedmeter_Color.asm can be found.
 This is a fully compatible Krusader v1.3 program.
 The program lets 8 LEDS running in a pingpong way.
 The speed can be controlled via the + and - of the numeric keypad of the keyboard.

-The following hardware connection has to be made to PORTA and PORTB.
-PORTA is connected to 8 LEDS.
-The Anode of the LEDS are connected with a resistor of 1K between Vcc and corresponding pins PA0 to PA7. the .asm file can directly be loaded into Krusader v1.3.
-Make sure before loading the .asm file you have opend Krusader in Editting mode, 000.
+The following hardware connection must be made to PORTA and PORTB.
+PORTA is connected to 8 LEDs.
+The anode of the LEDs is connected with a 1 kΩ resistor between Vcc and the corresponding pins PA0 through PA7.
+The .asm file can be loaded directly into Krusader v1.3.
+Make sure you have opened Krusader in edit mode (000) before loading the .asm file.
 If you use TeraTerm, you load the .asm via _Send file ..._ After successful load, assembler the file and run it via R $0300 (I assume you know how Krusader v1.3 works)

 There is also as example the MC6821_PingPong_Light_Speedmeter_Color.woz.
 This file is the WoZ monmitor compatible file.
 You can load the .woz file from the Woz Monitor in the same way by using _Send file ..._